 I’ve said it before and I’ll say it again: Chiang Mai is the best destination in Asia.
 I’ve gushed about this place at length in my other articles so I won’t try to wax poetic, let’s get to the point.

 I wrote this because most people don’t have weeks of time to spend in Chiang Mai.
-There’s so much to do in and around the city and you probably don’t have enough time to see most of it.
 Instead of wondering “Did I completely fuck up my vacation?”
 Use this easily digestible guide and hit the best of the best.

 So whether you have 5 days or 2 days in Chiang Mai, this will provide you with more than enough to do.
 Keep this as your pocket guide and ditch the 15-page itinerary.